Bio

 2019 Garden Party, SOMA New Art Gallery, Cape May, NJ

-2016 Intimate Feasts, William Ris East Gallery, Jamesport, LI
+2016 Intimate Feasts, William Ris East Gallery, Jamesport, NY

 2012 Urban Principals, SOMA New Art Gallery, Cape May, NJ